Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-\paragraph{FBR-DVR and DVR for Hamiltonian components. }The other two ways of block encoding the Hamiltonian include the mixed DVR-FBR method and DVR method for individual components layer with LCU, as discussed in Sec.~\ref{sec:block encoding}.
-Following discussion given in Sec.~\ref{sec:block_encoding_reducing_costs}, due to the symmetry of the water molecule the block encoding of the KEO can be realized by the following circuit
+\paragraph{FBR-DVR and DVR for Hamiltonian components. }The other two ways of block-encoding the Hamiltonian include the mixed DVR-FBR method and DVR method for individual components layer within LCU, as discussed in Sec.~\ref{sec:block encoding}.
+Following discussion given in Sec.~\ref{sec:block_encoding_reducing_costs}, due to the symmetry of the water molecule the block-encoding of the KEO can be realized by the following circuit

 where an effective Hamiltonian is defined as